Seednode/roulette/README.md

 When accessed, these endpoints return the contents of the index, in HTML and JSON formats respectively.
 This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

+## Roulette
+If the `--russian` flag is passed, everything functions exactly as you would expect.

+That is, files will be deleted after being served.
+This is not a joke, you *will* lose data.

+This uses `os.Remove()` and checks to ensure the specified file is inside one of the paths passed to `roulette`.

+That said, this has not been tested to any real extent, so only pass this flag on systems you don't care about.

+Enjoy!

 ## Usage output
 ```
 Serves random images from the specified directories.